tmroziewicz/wf_optim_crypto/README.md

 - Robert Ślepaczuk   ORCID: https://orcid.org/0000-0001-5227-2014, corresponding author: rslepaczuk@wne.uw.edu.pl

 ## Overview
 This repository contains the code to reproduce the raw trading data for the research described in the paper.
-These datasets serve as the upstream source for the WF_OPTIM_CRYPTO_ANALYSIS project, which handles the final visual representation and reporting.
+These datasets serve as the upstream source for the [wf_optim_crypto_analysis](https://github.com/tmroziewicz/wf_optim_crypto_analysis) project, which handles the final visual representation and reporting.

 The data generated here represents walk-forward optimization results across several dimensions:
 - Variable Window Lengths: Various lengths for training and testing steps of the walk-forward optimization.